Dustery/The-analyzer-of-sorting-algorithms/README.md

-# The-analyzer-of-sorting-algorithms
+# The analyzer of sorting algorithms
-Program - analyzer of sorting algorithms.
+Program for analyze of sorting algorithms.</br>
-Written on C#.
-Made in Visual Studio.